realm/realm-js/packages/babel-plugin/README.md

 Types which are provided by Realm (e.g. `Realm.List`) are exported from both the top-level `Realm` namespace, and from `Realm.Types` - you can use either variant in your models.

 The supported types are shown in the table below.
-See [the Realm documentation](https://www.mongodb.com/docs/realm/sdk/react-native/data-types/field-types/) and [SDK documentation](https://www.mongodb.com/docs/realm-sdks/js/latest/Realm.html#~PropertyType) for more details on each type.
+See [the Realm documentation](https://www.mongodb.com/docs/atlas/device-sdks/sdk/react-native/model-data/data-types/property-types/) for more details on each type.

 | Realm.Types type                             | Realm schema type | TypeScript type | Realm type              | Notes                                                                                  |
 | -------------------------------------------- | ----------------- | --------------- | ----------------------- | -------------------------------------------------------------------------------------- |